aragon/developer-portal/versioned_docs/version-1.3.0/osx/02-how-to-guides/02-plugin-development/index.md

 Plugins are how we extend the functionality for DAOs.
 In Aragon OSx, everything a DAO can do is based on Plugin functionality enabled through permissions.

-In this Quickstart guide, we will use the Aragon Hardhat template to setup a plugin.
+In this Quickstart guide, we will use the Aragon Hardhat template to set up a plugin.

 ## Setting up your environment